Best Pillow for Sleep Apnea

 Sleep apnea is a sleep disorder in which a person’s breathing is repeatedly interrupted during sleep.
 So, those who suffer from this sleep disorder stop breathing many times throughout the night which results in a lack of oxygen to the brain and the rest of the body, which can further have many negative impacts on their overall health.

-Besides it interferes with completing everyday tasks, sleep apnea, if left untreated, it can lead to high blood pressure, stroke, heart failure, depression, obesity, diabetes, headaches, etc.
+Besides it interferes with completing everyday tasks, sleep apnea, if left untreated, can lead to high blood pressure, stroke, heart failure, depression, obesity, diabetes, headaches, etc.

 There are three different types of sleep apnea:

-Obstructive Sleep Apnea – This is the most common type of sleep apnea and it occurs when the muscles in your throat and your tongue relax too much, collapse, and block your airway forcing your to wake, snore, and stop breathing for short periods of time.
+Obstructive Sleep Apnea – This is the most common type of sleep apnea and it occurs when the muscles in your throat and your tongue relax too much, collapse, and block your airway forcing you to wake, snore, and stop breathing for short periods of time.

 Central Sleep Apnea – This is a more complicated type of sleep apnea both to diagnose and treat and is characterized by an interruption of brain signals that control your breathing, so the issue lies in the respiratory control center rather than an obstructed airway.

-Central sleep apnea may be the result of other chronic health issues and it often goes hand in hand with Parkinson’s disease, diseases and injuries to the brainstem, stroke, heart failure, kidney failure, arthritis, etc.
+Central sleep apnea may be the result of other chronic health issues and it often goes hand in hand with Parkinson’s disease, diseases, and injuries to the brainstem, stroke, heart failure, kidney failure, arthritis, etc.